 - One of our lawyers will answer any questions about your case while identifying its benefits and drawbacks.

-- Our immigration lawyers will explain all documentation you need to submit alongside your application for Indefinite Leave to Remain.
+- Our immigration lawyers will explain all documentation you need to submit alongside your Indefinite Leave to Remain application.

 - A member of our team will examine these documents and discuss how they are relevant to your case.